bonjourannie/JavaScript-and-Rails-Exercise-Routine-Project/PLAN.md

 save()
 render()
 This class is a view model for Exercises.
 It will store all of the attributes we need to display a exercise on the routine show page.
 We could have a exercises index, which might have a different view (this would want to include the routine as well)
-Exercise will have a save() method to handle persistence and we'll have a findOrCreateBy method that make sure we don't add the same track more than once.
+Exercise will have a save() method to handle persistence and we'll have a findOrCreateBy method that make sure we don't add the same exercise more than once.
 RoutinesPage
 renderForm()
 renderList()